 In no situation is your consent required for her to have an abortion, nor can you consent on her behalf.

 Conversely, if she decides to continue the pregnancy, there is no legal way for you to force her to have a termination.

 Regardless of this, doctors prefer to have parental involvement when seeing young women for abortion consultations, and will usually encourage young women to inform their parents or involve them in the process of accessing abortions.
 Most young people prefer to do this, and research shows that women with good supports around them usually cope better with abortion than women who are socially isolated or whose partner/family disagree with their choice.

 If you are at odds with your daughter over her pregnancy, it may be beneficial for you to seek counselling separately and/or together.
 It's important for you to come to terms with her decision, and counselling may help you to do this.
-You can contact us for support or to make an appointment here.
+You can contact us for support or to make an appointment for the pregnant person here.